Why data integrity take place nowadays?

-Database pool is designed to have the highest performance with smaller files.
-General pool fulfills requirements of 80% of applications, like backup and file sharing.
-Media streaming pool provides high performance for larger files and is optimized for 10GbE, Thunderbolt 3 .
+The database pool is designed to have the highest performance with smaller files.
+The general pool fulfills requirements of 80% of applications, like backup and file sharing.
+The media streaming pool provides high performance for larger files and is optimized for 10GbE, Thunderbolt 3.

 How XCubeNAS ensure data integrity?